keesbroenink/Kate/README.md

 It can be freely used but cannot be adjusted or forked.
 Contact me for more information keesbroenink@gmail.com

 ## Basic concepts event driven request/ response
-Most webapplications talk to the server using HTTP which is a synchronous protocol.
+Most web applications talk to the server using HTTP which is a synchronous protocol.
 Also a lot of webservices (microservices) talk to each other using HTTP.
 Kate will help you to change this and make your software landscape truly asynchronous.

 The current approaches we see most of the time are a combination of request-response and event driven where the latter is